jcsanguino10/SciBERT-to-citation-score/README.md

 Both notebooks contains the same trainning, but using different metrics.
 Addtionally, the notebook named "... context-micro" also include the analysis about the recall and precision of the best model

+Checkpoints used on the research are available on hugging face hub: juansanguino/SciBERT-citation-score

 ## Features

 - Fine-tunes SciBERT on a custom citation function classification dataset.